actris-cloudnet/dataportal-docs/api/data-portal.md

     "altitude": 380,
     "gaw": null,
     "dvasId": null,
+    "actrisId": null,
     "country": "Norway",
     "countryCode": "NO",
     "countrySubdivisionCode": null
   },
   ...
 ]
 ```

 ### `GET /api/products` → `Product[]`

 Fetch information on the products served in the data portal.
-Responds with an array of `Product` objects,
+Responds with a list of `Product` objects,
 each having the properties:

 - `id`: Unique identifier of the product.
 - `humanReadableName`: Name of the product in a human-readable format.
+- `type`: List of product types.
+Possible values are:
+  - `instrument`: Instrument product.
+  - `geophysical`: Geophysical product.
+  - `evaluation`: Higher-level evaluation product (e.g. level 3).
 - `experimental`: `true` on experimental products, `false` on normal ones.

 Example query: